Introducing Sergeant Classick Rum

 A Still Like No Other

-“Our still is what we like to call the Rolls Royce of alambic pot stills," says Dave Jr. "The still was made by a 3rd generation still maker whose father won the highest civilian honor (the Worker of France or Meilleur Ouvrier) for his copper smithing, and whose grandfather worked on the Statue of Liberty with Bertolli.”
+“Our still is what we like to call the Rolls Royce of alambic pot stills," says Dave Jr. "The still was made by a 3rd generation still maker whose father won the highest civilian honor (the Worker of France or Meilleur Ouvrier) for his copper smithing, and whose grandfather worked on the Statue of Liberty with Bartholdi.”

 Dave Jr. says that the properties of their handmade pot still create one-of-a-kind spirits that cannot be replicated: “The radius of the curves on the machine, the lyne arm, the ‘gooseneck’, the onion-shaped chapiteau, all of these elements affect the physical properties of the distillate it produces,” says Dave Jr. The still’s analyzer allows the Classicks to double distill spirits in a single run which, as Dave Jr. explains, means they can forgo a stripping run and efficiently capture 85% to 90% of the available ethanol base.
 This makes their process not only unique, but uniquely efficient.